-A wealth manager is a subset of financial advisor that primarily serves high-net-worth and ultra-high-net-worth individuals – in other words, people with wealth that needs managing.
-A wealth manager’s role is far more comprehensive than just offering a client investment advice.
-These financial professionals provide a holistic suite of services that encompasses all parts of a person’s financial life, including both investment management and financial planning, as well as accounting and tax services, retirement planning, estate planning and more.
+A wealth manager is a subset of financial advisor that primarily serves high-net-worth and ultra-high-net-worth individuals.
+These advisors’ role is far more comprehensive than just offering a client investment advice.
+They focus on a holistic suite of services that encompasses all parts of a person’s financial life.
+This can include investment management and financial planning, as well as accounting and tax services, retirement planning and estate planning.
+To find suitable financial advisors in your area, try using SmartAsset’s free advisor matching tool.

-As you may have guessed, wealth managers are in the business of wealth management.
-Wealth management is a discipline that combines several areas of financial services and rolls them into a single comprehensive package that’s designed to address the entirety of an individual’s financial life.
-Wealth management focuses on the management of relationships between an individual’s many advisors, including lawyers, accountants and insurance agents.
-The overall goal of wealth management is to grow and preserve wealth over the long term.
+As obvious as it sounds, wealth managers are in the business of wealth management.
+This is a set of services that combines several areas of personal finance into a single comprehensive package that’s designed to address the entirety of an individual’s financial life.
+In the end, the goal of wealth management is to grow and preserve wealth over the long term.

 - Estate planning